[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 Package.
 The recommended way to implement the configuration scheme described

-below is to use the debhelper
+below is to use the debhelper program dh_installtex

 usage details.
-Note that for fmtutil.cnf
+Note that for fmtutil.cnf, order is important:

 Formats will be created for each line, and thus format files created from later